thindHarminder/reverse-proxy/root/README.md

-# Your root files goes in this folder
+# Your root files go in this folder